 It is a vintage-looking mic with great aesthetics, which is essential if you are creating videos and your mic is a part of your frame.

-When you are looking to upgrade from a budget to a high-end microphone, this is the best $100 microphone you can find and check if you need better quality equipment for your line of work.
+When you are looking to upgrade from a budget to a high-end microphone, this is the best $100 microphone you can find to check if you need better quality equipment for your line of work.

 Cardioid is excellent for sound coming from one direction (i.e., gaming or streaming), while Omni is perfect for multi-speaker podcasts.

-It has a volume and mute button on the body, so you can quickly mute it If, for example, you need to cough mid-stream.
+It has a volume and mute button on the body, so you can quickly mute it if, for example, you need to cough mid-stream.

 It does have additional equipment like mounts and stands, but they are sold separately.